schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 Checks for tables that have nullable columns in a unique index.

 **Linter:** *schemacrawler.tools.linter.LinterNullIntendedColumns*
-Checks for tables where the default value is ‘NULL’ instead of NULL, since this may indicate a error when creating a table.
+Checks for tables where the default value is 'NULL' instead of NULL, since this may indicate a error when creating a table.

 **Linter:** *schemacrawler.tools.linter.LinterRedundantIndexes*